ElektraInitiative/libelektra/src/plugins/toml/README.md

 # setting a string containing a newline escape sequence
 kdb set 'user/tests/storage/string' 'I am a basic string\not a literal one.'

 kdb get 'user/tests/storage/string'
 # > I am a basic string
 # > ot a literal one

-# setting the string again, but escape the slash with another slash
+# setting the string again, but escape the backslash with another backslash
 kdb set 'user/tests/storage/string' 'I am a basic string\\not a literal one.'

 kdb get 'user/tests/storage/string'
-# > I am a basic string/not a literal one
+# > I am a basic string\not a literal one

 # Cleanup
 kdb rm -r user/tests/storage